sedatDemiriz/satisfy-calc/README.md

 ### Introduction:

 `satisfy-calc` is a command line utility for calculating and visualizing crafting trees in [Satisfactory Game](https://www.satisfactorygame.com/) by [Coffee Stain Studios](https://www.coffeestainstudios.com/) written in Python.
-This utility is intended to aid users in the construction of complex production lines utilizing all available base and alternate recipes, or for users simply wanting to check their own designs for efficiency and correctness.
+This utility is intended to aid users in the planning of complex production lines utilizing all available recipes, or for users that simply want to check their own designs for efficiency and correctness.

 `satisfy-calc` is available on PyPI and can be installed using `python -m pip install satisfy-calc`.

 ### Quick Use Guide:

-1. On first use, invoke `python -m satisfy-calc update` to get all up to date recipes.
+1. On first use, invoke `python -m satisfy_calc update` to get all up to date recipes.
 Repeat this step after game updates.
-   **Note:** This might take around a minute, and requires an active internet connection.
+   **Note:** This step might take around a minute, and requires an active internet connection.
-2. After the recipes are fetched, invoke `python -m satisfy-calc calc <Item Name> <Item Rate>` to get the crafting tree.
+2. After recipes have been fetched, invoke `python -m satisfy_calc calc <Item Name> <Item Rate>` and make selections as instructed.
    **Note:** Use single or double quotes around item names that have multiple words in them e.g. `'Iron Plate' 20` instead of just `Iron Plate 20`.

 ### Detailed Use Guide: